 The checkout process is also intuitive and familiar - you simply add the course into your cart, sign in (if you don’t have an account - register), choose a payment method and, well… Start learning!

-A very important aspect in any Udemy review, the quality of the content is one of the determinant factors when it comes to an online course marketplace.
+A very important aspect of any Udemy review, the quality of the content is one of the determinant factors when it comes to an online course marketplace.

 In general (if you’d look at other user Udemy reviews online), there’s somewhat of a mixed opinion going around.
-It’s true that the majority of people say that most of the courses on Udemy are alright.
-However, some Udemy courses reviews point out that if you’re thinking are Udemy courses worth it, the answer is a profound “NO”.
-What could fuel this difference in opinion?
+It’s true that the majority of people say that most of the courses on Udemy are truly worth it.
+However, there are some (a small number of reviews) that claim Udemy courses do not offer the best quality.

 First of all, the technical stuff.
 The video player, user interface and the downloadable content all seem to work fine.
 They’re quite intuitive, don’t crash or, at the end of the day, cause any bigger issues.
 Even though in their Udemy.com reviews some users do point out that they experience technical difficulties, I have encountered none of that.